SWE574-Nerds/wiki-eureka/Web-Annotation-Model.md

 ## Summary

-Web annoations, put simply, are associations between two web resource.
+Web annotations, put simply, are associations between two web resource.
 By providing an annotation for a resource, a connection is made, to another resource that may or may not be host at the same host with the annotated resource.
 With these annotations users can find relative resources by looking at annotations over the other.